MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

     - Export users and admin list

 >[!NOTE]
-> Since Viva Engage is powered by Yammer’s technology, any data generated as part of Viva Engage and Viva Answers feature will be included in the existing Yammer exports.
+> Since Viva Engage is powered by Yammer’s technology, any data generated as part of Viva Engage or Answers in Viva feature will be included in the existing Yammer exports.

 ## See also